 - Employment per 1,000 jobs: 2.523

-Like computer and information systems managers, architectural and engineering managers need to have a mix of business and technical skills.
-Most managers in this field have gained work experience as an architect or engineer before they moved into a management role.
+Like computer and information systems managers, architectural and engineering managers need a mix of business and technical skills.
+Most managers in this field earned work experience as an architect or engineer before they moved into a management role.

 #3 - Financial managers

 Businesses rely on financial managers to help them keep their organization financially healthy.
 These professionals may oversee a finance department, prepare statements and forecast future expenses and revenues.
 "This [occupation] is the bread and butter of MBAs," Thomas says.